nemisis84/Network-and-Computer-Security-project/REPORT.md

 #### 2.1.1.
 Design

+We have one shared secret for each user shared between the user and the application server.
+This allows us to do symmetric key encryption.
+We need to ensure the authenticity of the song data and confidentiality.
+To ensure authenticity we use HMAC.
+We create the tag using SHA256, a secure hashing algorithm.
+Furthermore the key are using during the hashing process to ensure that the tag can only be reproduced having the same message and key.

+After the tag is created, we use the recognized symmetric key encryption algorithm AES.
+This is a secure way of encrypting data, assuming the implementation is good.
+We used CTR and no padding.
+No padding is required when we use the CTR mode.
+The CTR mode has the property of beeing able to decrypt in parallell, meaning different part of the encryption can be encrypted independently.
+This property is especially desired in the case of songs as it allows us the decrypt only certain parts, if the user skips the song.
+This becomes relevant later during the security challenge.
+For this we also needs a unique nounce (or IV), to excecute the mode.
+In this case it is random number, which is so random that it is unreasonable to believe that there will ever be two equal nounces.
+For future reference I will use the term IV instead of nounce.
+The IV is sent in cleartext with the rest of the encrypted data in a contatinated string: Ciphered content + " " + nounce.

+When assembling the protect() method we perform these actions in this order:
+1. Input music file and key path
+2. Calulate tag using the music file and key path as input to the HMAC function.
+3. Cipher the music file
+4. Concatonate the music file and hmac.
+5. Encrypt the music file cipher and Hmac.

+The unprotect method() is executed like this:
+1. Grab music file cipher and IV.
+2. Decrypt the cipher using the attached IV and your symmetric key.
+3. Grab the HMAC tag
+4.

 (_Outline the design of your custom cryptographic library and the rationale behind your design choices, focusing on how it addresses the specific needs of your chosen business scenario._)

 (_Include a complete example of your data format, with the designed protections._)